 I saw someone had built this ginormous house on it.
 It was completely changed.
 There was nothing I could identify about the property or the house or the garage or even where the garage had been.
 Nothing.
 Somewhere deep inside, I hated whoever did that.

-When I was young, I wanted to live there when they died.
+When we are in a loving place, we usually want to stay there.
+I was no different.
+I wanted to live there when they died.
 Except for the Daddy Long Legs in the shower, I loved that place.
 The iris in the back yard, my grandfather’s succulent garden by the shed in back.
 The tree under which I would play after throwing a sheet over the branch, creating a little space/cave for me.
 I would play medicine woman, with all my little pill bottles with colored water; I would drink tea and just be.

 The kitchen was huge.
 Red counter tops.
 That must be where I get my colorful ideas from. 🙂 In the hallway were doors that you would have to push in order to open.
 It was like a pushable magnet thingie.
 Push twice, it opens, push once, it closes.
 Camellias outside the eat-in kitchen windows, [behind the curtain there] with windows that opened outwardly by cranking.

 A huge laundry room, with utility sink next to it; that’s the washer you see in the background.
 The doorway there, behind the door on the left was the furnace room.
 Next to it was the pantry, aka ‘Hogan’s Alley’, named after some radio show or something.
 It was a walk-in pantry, that had built-in shelves I would climb [to get to the top shelf doanchaknow], even as a teenager.
 They were sturdy.

 The living room was huge.
 Huge.
 With a huge picture window facing the street.
 A formal entry with wavy glass blocks, a special thing back then.
 The mail slot was in that area, on the wall, not thru the door.
 Yep, the mailman would come, house to house and push the mail thru the slot.